jeffbonnes/titanium_documentation/source/en/contribute.md

 * The numerous ways you can participate to help Titanium improve
 * How to submit bug reports effectively
-* How to obtain all of Appcelerator's code and documentatation
+* How to obtain all of Appcelerator's code and documentation
 * How to use Git and Github to submit code

 </summary>